superdesk/web-publisher/docs/contributing/code/patches.rst

 * If you answer no to "Tests pass", you must add an item to a todo-list with the actions that must be done to fix the tests;

-* If the "license" is not as GPLv3 here, just don't submit the pull request as it won't be accepted anyway.
+* If the "license" is not as AGPLv3 here, please don't submit the pull request as it won't be accepted anyway.

 If some of the previous requirements are not met, create a todo-list and add